Stake vs SelfWealth (2026):

 App, interface and investor tools

-- Clean mobile app — well designed and easy to navigate
+- Clean, modern mobile app — well designed and easy to navigate

-- Fractional US shares open up high-priced stocks with small capital
+- Fractional US shares make high-priced stocks accessible from small amounts

 - Basic research tools — price charts, dividend history, company info